rediahmds/open-music-api-dcd/README.md

 - Run postman tests sequentially and exclude `Upload` tests before running a collection.
 For `Upload` tests tho, it has to run without collections, it will always be failed otherwise.
 - Create an object to only store sensitive information.
 So, it will replace the `process.env.XXX` syntax.

+#### OpenMusic V3: Summary

+OpenMusic V3 implements a message broker using RabbitMQ to decouple services and reduce server workload.
+It allows the use of either FS or Amazon S3 Bucket to store objects and introduces server-side caching with Redis or Memurai.

 ## ℹ️ More Information

 - GitHub repo: [rediahmds/open-music-api-dcd: Submission untuk kelas Fundamental Aplikasi Back-end Dicoding Indonesia. (github.com)](https://github.com/rediahmds/open-music-api-dcd)